JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0000-Smartphone-based Spectral Imaging Otoscope- System Development And Preliminary Study For Evaluation Of Its Potential As A Mobile Diagnostic Tool/index.md

 ---
-title: 'Smartphone-based Spectral Imaging Otoscope: System Development And Preliminary Study For Evaluation Of Its Potential As A Mobile Diagnostic Tool'
+title: '<span style="font-size:95%">Smartphone-based Spectral Imaging Otoscope: System Development and Preliminary Study for Evaluation of Its Potential As a Mobile Diagnostic Tool</span>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here